 2. Dry at 135°F for 6–8 hours, flipping at about 5 hours when you can easily peel the leather off.
 (This is optional to make the drying process go faster, but the sauce will dry without flipping.)

 3. The leather should be pliable and not sticky.
 Tear into small pieces for easier reconstituting.

 How to Assemble Dehydrated Meals

-Now comes the fun part—putting together your meals!
+Now comes the fun part—putting together your meals.
 Get creative and try different flavor combinations.

-- Freezer bags and vacuum-sealed bags are perfect for holding single-serving meals.
+- Reusable storage bags and vacuum-sealed bags are perfect for holding single-serving meals.
 Label the outside with the type of meal and the amount of water needed to rehydrate (most meals require equal parts water to food).
 If the food is sharp, place a paper towel in the bag first to prevent punctures.